B.C. driver escapes with minor injuries after violent collision with snow plow | CBC News

 A driver walked away with only minor injuries after his pickup truck was hit by an oncoming snow plow on a central B.C. highway.

-The violent collision, which happened on Highway 16 roughly 50 kilometres west of McBride, B.C., was captured by a dashboard camera and the footage has been shared thousands of times since it was shared on social media.
+The violent collision, which happened on Highway 16 roughly 50 kilometres west of McBride, B.C., was captured by a dashboard camera.

-Dave Landine, a resident of Prince George, B.C., was on the job driving toward McBride on Friday morning.
+Dave Landine, a resident of Prince George, was driving to McBride on Friday morning to deliver packages as part of his job.

-The footage from the dashcam shows Landine travelling down a snowy stretch of highway highway as a plow approaches.

-Suddenly, the blade on the snow plow flips forward, causing it to swing into the opposite lane.
+He says he saw the plow driving along the road, and gave it some extra space as it was about to pass.
+However, in an instant, it was heading straight toward his vehicle.

+"I remember thinking that, as he hit me and I was being launched, it was the end," Landine said.

-The impact caused Landine's truck to fly into the air, eventually coming to a stop upside down in the ditch.
-Landine said a witness told him his vehicle did several spins in the air before it landed on its roof.
+The impact sent Landine's truck into the air, eventually coming to a stop upside down in the ditch.

-In an email statement to CBC, Landine said someone at a nearby pullout rushed over and helped him out of his vehicle.
+Landine says a witness told him his truck did several spins in the air.
+The witness ran over and helped cut him out of the mangled vehicle.

-He said he's lucky he walked away from the crash with only minor injuries, including a couple of broken teeth and some sore muscles.
+Landine was able to walk away from the wreck with just a few broken teeth and some sore muscles.

+He says he's still trying to figure out how he was so lucky.
+"I've probably watched the video a thousand times," he said.

 The driver of the snow plow was not hurt.